GermODread/wslprofile/README.md

 ![terminalexample](/example1.PNG)

 >This is a quick installation guide including references for my WSL terminal.
+Installation my vary depending on shell and OS.

->I have included the zshrcconfig which contains my personal setting and alias that I'm using with my WSL.
+I have included the zshrcconfig which contains my personal setting and alias that I'm using with my WSL.
->Rename the file to **```zshrcconfig -> .zshrc```**.
+Rename the file to **```zshrcconfig -> .zshrc```**.

 # SETUP